lowRISC/opentitan/doc/security/specs/device_life_cycle/_index.md

     <td>OTP</td>
     <td>

-Transition from TEST_UNLOCKED state via OTP write.
-This is a mutually exclusive state to DEV and PROD_END.
+Transition from TEST_UNLOCKED or TEST_LOCKED state via OTP write.
+PROD is a mutually exclusive state to DEV and PROD_END.

 To enter this state, a TEST_EXIT token is required.